 Other appropriate indicators will include:

 You will be required to supply supporting documents with your application, including references and an official transcript.
 See 'How to apply' for instructions on the documents you will need and how these will be assessed.

 Interviews are normally held as part of the admissions process.

 Applications are reviewed by a panel of academics associated with the course.
 A shortlist of applicants is confirmed, based on assessment of achieved or predicted undergraduate degree grade, academic references, personal statement and CV.
 It is expected that the ratio of interviewed applicants to places will be around 5:1.

 Shortlisted applicants will be invited to attend interviews in Oxford.
 The interview panel will include at least three academics.
 The interview will last approximately 30 minutes and will include a 10-minute PowerPoint presentation of work you have performed for a project or dissertation, followed by 20 minutes of scientific and general questions.

-  Applicants from outside Europe are normally interviewed by phone, unless they are in Europe at the time of interview.
+Applicants from outside Europe are normally interviewed by Skype, unless they are in Europe at the time of interview.

-  Applicants attending interviews will usually have the opportunity to meet current students.
+Applicants attending interviews will usually have the opportunity to meet current students and visit research facilities.

 Whilst not required, publications demonstrating previous research success in a relevant field are likely to advantage a candidate’s application.

 Other qualifications, evidence of excellence and relevant experience